opendocsg/slw-judgments-backfill/2004_SGHC_54/report.md

 This decision is binding on me.

-77     The Court of Appeal ruled in _Jabar v PP_ [1995] 1 SLR 617 at 631, [53], in connection with the requirement in Art 9(1) that no person shall be deprived of his life or personal liberty except according to procedure established by law, that:
+77     The Court of Appeal ruled in _Jabar v PP_ <span class="citation">[1995] 1 SLR 617</span> at 631, [53], in connection with the requirement in Art 9(1) that no person shall be deprived of his life or personal liberty except according to procedure established by law, that:

  Any law which provides for the deprivation of a person’s life or personal liberty, is valid and binding so long as it is validly passed by Parliament.
 The court is not concerned with whether it is also fair, just and reasonable as well.

 There is room for debate whether “so long as it is validly passed by Parliament” refers to the compliance with the processes for passing an Act or to its constitutional validity.
 I think it relates to both, as the court must be concerned that statutes be properly enacted and do not contravene the Constitution.

-78     In _Kok Hoong Tan Dennis v PP_ [1997] 1 SLR 123, Yong Pung How CJ adopted the test laid down by the Supreme Court of India in _Budhan Choudhry v State of Bihar_ AIR (42) 1955 SC 191 at 193 for the equal protection of the law under Art 14 of the Constitution of India:
+78     In _Kok Hoong Tan Dennis v PP_ <span class="citation">[1997] 1 SLR 123</span>, Yong Pung How CJ adopted the test laid down by the Supreme Court of India in _Budhan Choudhry v State of Bihar_ AIR (42) 1955 SC 191 at 193 for the equal protection of the law under Art 14 of the Constitution of India:

  In order, however, to pass the test of permissible classification two conditions must be fulfilled, namely, (i) that the classification must be founded on an intelligible differentia which distinguishes persons or things that are grouped together from others left out of the group and (ii) that that differentia must have a rational relation to the object sought to be achieved by the statute in question.
 The classification may be founded on different bases; namely, geographical, or according to objects or occupations or the like.
 What is necessary is that there must be a nexus between the basis of classification and the object of the Act under consideration.